Panyi-hub/baseball-metrics/README.md

 # baseball-metrics

 - this is a portfolio project to showing my skills as an Analytics Data Engineer
-- it is also included many data cleaning, data transforming, data warehousing techniques
+- it is also included many data cleaning, data transforming, data warehousing techniques, data modeling (star schema)
-- the tools uses for the project are the follwing: dbt, BigQuery
+- the tools used during the project are the follwing: dbt, BigQuery
 - programming languages used for the project: SQL, Python